becksons/BAZ_FlushHub/README.md

 ## Acknowledgements
 - Developed by Beck Sonstein, Aran Pattarachanyakul, and Zachary Gou
+- Thanks to Boston University faculty for their support
 - Documentation: [FlushHub Documentation PDF](./FlushHub Documentation.pdf)
   ### Technologies Used
   - TomTom Maps API